JAForbes/blog/posts/how-i-use-mithril.md

 ---

-So I hope I've show that flyd+mithril is golden.
+So I hope I've shown that flyd+mithril is golden.
 Please try it out!

 Opt out of Mithril when appropriate
 -----------------------------------